agrudt/Blasteroids-Site/index.md

 Other Asteroids from Klipartz-https://www.klipartz.com/en

+## Playtests

+### Alpha Playtest
+We learned that we did not set the game to scale to different computers properly.
+This included setting events to occur based on frames rather than on time, and not anchoring UI aspects to different points of the screen.
+As a result, the game was inconsistent and much of the feedback related to that.
+Players were concerned with poor layout and low asteroid spawn rate, although they also requested the ability to mute the game's music.

+In response to this, we adjusted the game so that events would happen based on time rather than based on frames.
+We also anchored UI elements to different parts of the screen so that they would remain in consistent places no matter the size of the screen they are played on.

+### Final Playtest
+We sent out the game along with a survey to people we knew, along with posting it online.
+The overall responses were mixed.
+Many players thought the difficulty was too hard, none was able to acheive a very high final score.
+3 people mentioned that they wished that the lasers would move faster.

+As a result of this, we decided ito increase the speed of the lasers from 80 to 100.
+We also included some minor quality of life improvements, such as making the asteroids rotate as they fell and having the ship flash red when hit.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for